 The Helping Project Corp is dedicated to creating diversity in the field of engineering and further dismantling institutional racism toward Black Americans in STEM careers.
 With only 7% of STEM programs comprised of Black Americans and 9% of engineering degrees awarded to Black Americans, the need to provide opportunities and level the playing field is vitally important—especially since diverse teams are 21% more likely to outperform competitors and 33% more likely to create industry-leading profitability.

-This annually renewable flexible scholarship of up to $10,000 (up to four years) provides a pathway to achievement for Black Americans pursuing careers in civil, mechanical, electrical, and chemical engineering.
-Selected candidates receive substantial financial assistance that can be applied to school expenses, including tuition, books, fees, and housing.
+This flexible scholarship includes up to $10,000 per year ($5,000 per semester) of funding.
+Scholarship recipients are invited to re-apply for funding for up to four years.
+The goal is to provide a pathway to achievement for Black Americans pursuing careers in civil, mechanical, electrical, and chemical engineering.
+Selected candidates receive substantial assistance that is designed to close the financial gap left after the Pell Grant is used for tuition.
+Scholarship funding can be applied to school expenses like tuition, books, fees, and room and board.
 Scholarship recipients also participate in a mentorship program designed to support their professional success.

 ABOUT THE AWARD

 – Up to $10,000 per school year is awarded to recipients to be used for tuition, books, fees and/or room & board

 – Open to students pursuing careers in the classical engineering fields of civil, mechanical, electrical, and chemical engineering, including any subfield of those disciplines (see applicable subfields here)

 – Opportunity to receive mentoring from successful business professionals

 – Recipients can re-apply for up to 4 years for a complete Bachelor’s degree

 – Incoming college freshman/current high school senior, or a student transferring from a two-year program into a four-year program

 – A U.S. citizen, national, or permanent resident